xcomponent/vscode-xcomponent/extension/README.md

 To display a composition *.xcml file, use the *"XComponent: Preview Composition"* command.

+## Project build

+To build a xcomponent project, use the *"XComponent: Build project"* command.
+Also, don't forget to specify xcbuild.exe path and mono path in vscode settings.

 ## XCSpy Web

 To start the XCSpy web application, use the *"XComponent: Launch Spy Web" command.